Jacqueline Kennedy Onassis: Assassination and funeral of John F. Kennedy

-On November 21, 1963, the First Lady and the President embarked on a political trip to Texas with several goals in mind; this was the first time that she had joined her husband on such a trip in the U.S. After a breakfast on November 22, they took a very short flight on Air Force One from Fort Worth's Carswell Air Force Base to Dallas's Love Field, accompanied by Texas Governor John Connally and his wife Nellie.
+On November 21, 1963, the first lady and the president embarked on a political trip to Texas with several goals in mind.
+This was the first time that she had joined her husband on such a trip in the U.S. After a breakfast on November 22, they took a very short flight on Air Force One from Fort Worth's Carswell Air Force Base to Dallas's Love Field, accompanied by Texas Governor John Connally and his wife Nellie.
 The First Lady was wearing a bright pink Chanel suit and a pillbox hat, which had been personally selected by President Kennedy.
 A 9.5 mi motorcade was to take them to the Trade Mart, where the president was scheduled to speak at a lunch.
-The First Lady was seated to her husband's left in the third row of seats in the presidential limousine, with the Governor and his wife seated in front of them.
+The first lady was seated to her husband's left in the third row of seats in the presidential car, with the Governor and his wife seated in front of them.
 Vice President Lyndon B. Johnson and his wife followed in another car in the motorcade.

-After the motorcade turned the corner onto Elm Street in Dealey Plaza, the First Lady heard what she thought to be a motorcycle backfiring.
+After the motorcade turned the corner onto Elm Street in Dealey Plaza, the first lady heard what she thought to be a motorcycle backfiring.
 She did not realize that it was a gunshot until she heard Governor Connally scream.
 Within 8.4 seconds, two more shots had rung out, and one of the shots struck her husband in the head.
-Almost immediately, she began to climb onto the back of the limousine; Secret Service agent Clint Hill later told the Warren Commission that he thought she had been reaching across the trunk for something coming off the right rear bumper of the car.
-Hill ran to the car and leapt onto it, directing her back to her seat.
+Almost immediately, she began to climb onto the back of the limousine.
+Clinton J. Hill, Special Agent, Secret Service, ran to the car and leapt onto it, directing her back to her seat.
 As Hill stood on the back bumper, Associated Press photographer Ike Altgens snapped a photograph that was featured on the front pages of newspapers around the world.
 She would later testify that she saw pictures "of me climbing out the back.
 But I don't remember that at all".

-The President was rushed for the 3.8 mi trip to Parkland Hospital.
-At the First Lady's request, she was allowed to be present in the operating room.
+The president was rushed for the 3.8 mi trip to Parkland Hospital.
+At the first lady's request, she was allowed to be present in the operating room.
 President Kennedy never regained consciousness.